ASDEC for Children

 ASDEC therapists work with students for a minimum of three times per week.
 Accreditation through the International Multisensory Language Education Council (IMSLEC) ensures that students receive an approved Orton-Gillingham Based Reading curriculum.
 ASDEC is the only IMSLEC training center in the Washington, DC area that has received a direct endorsement from the International Dyslexia Association for meeting its rigorous Knowledge and Practice Standards for Reading Instruction.

 We provide direct referral services to our Academic Language Therapists.
-Please contact us to schedule an intake meeting by phoning us at 301-762-2414 or sending an email to [email protected]
+Please contact us to schedule an intake meeting by phoning us at 301-762-2414 or sending an email to [email protected] To join our Academic Therapy Wait list, click here.

 When evaluating the credentials of reading specialist, the International Dyslexia Association recommends using their EVALUATING EDUCATIONAL PROFESSIONALS guide.
 ASDEC therapists meet all of these standards.